Pamela Whitten

 Pamela Sasse Whitten is an American scholar in communication studies, currently serving as the 19th president of Indiana University since July 2021.
 She previously served as the 5th president of Kennesaw State University from 2018 to 2021 and as provost at the University of Georgia from 2014 to 2018.

 Early life and education

 Pamela Whitten grew up in Tennessee.
 She lived in Brentwood and Memphis before her family moved when she was 14.

 Whitten received a bachelor's degree in management from Tulane University School of Business in 1985, a master's degree in organizational communication from the University of Kentucky in 1986, and a PhD in communication studies from the University of Kansas in 1996.

 In January 2025 Whitten was accused of plagiarizing her 1996 doctoral dissertation.
-Indiana University later denied the allegations and claimed that an independent lawfirm had reviewed the allegations in August 2024 and found them meritless though a report on the review has not been publicly released.
-Some plagiarism experts who spoke to the The Herald-Times in August 2025 have stated that they believed the dissertation was still plagiarized.
+Indiana University later denied the allegations and claimed that an independent law firm had reviewed the allegations in August 2024 and found them meritless though a report on the review has not been publicly released.
+Some plagiarism experts who spoke to The Herald-Times in August 2025 have stated that they believed the dissertation was still plagiarized.